 But I digress – this post is supposed to be about mistakes, not school reform.
 One of my favorite quotes about failure is from Edison.
 A journalist asked about the many times his experiments failed.
 Thomas Edison was quoted as saying it only took him 10,000 steps to invent a lightbulb.
 He was able to see the value of each failed attempt – to learn what to do differently next time.
 Each failure, each mistake, brought him one step closer to achieving his desired result.

 Somehow, self-recrimination has become the answer to mistakes.
 If I beat myself up enough, I might not do it again.
 This approach undermines your self-worth.
-Self-recrimination keeps you from discovering the value of trying, as well as the value of persistence.
+In Fact, self-recrimination keeps you from discovering the value of trying, as well as the value of persistence.

 What if…

-What if we taught our children that each failure is a milestone on their journey?
-What if we encourage them to review their past attempts, find one thing to change, and try again?
-What if we can celebrate our failures rather than punish?
+What if we taught children that each failure is a milestone on their journey?
+What if we encourage them to review their past attempts, find one thing to change in that attempt, and try again?
+What if we could celebrate our failures rather than punish?

 (When I posted this on LinkedIn, I accidentally typed in Albert Einstein instead of Thomas Edison!
-How perfect was it for me to make a big mistake when publically posting about accepting ourselves when we make mistakes!!!)
+How perfect was it for me to make a big mistake when publicly posting about accepting ourselves and the value of mistakes!!!)

 Angela Legh